inauman/o2e/doc/architecture.md

    - All WebAuthn operations require HTTPS
    - Challenges and responses use cryptographic verification

-## Data Storage
+## Storage Architecture

-1. **WebAuthn Credentials**:
+### Database Storage
+All data is stored in a SQLite database for better data integrity, relationships, and querying capabilities:

+- User data
+  - Stored in the `users` table
+  - Contains user information and preferences
+  - Encrypted sensitive data

+- YubiKey credentials
-   - Stored in a JSON file (`data/credentials.json`)
+  - Stored in the `yubikeys` table
-   - Contains credential IDs, public keys, and sign count for each user
+  - Contains WebAuthn credential data

-2. **Encrypted Seeds**:
+  - Links to users via foreign key

+- YubiKey salts
-   - Stored in a JSON file (`data/encrypted_seeds.json`)
+  - Stored in the `yubikey_salts` table
+  - Contains salt data for key derivation
+  - Links to YubiKey credentials via foreign key

-   - Contains base64-encoded seed phrases (in a real implementation, these would be properly encrypted)
+- Encrypted seed phrases
-   - Includes metadata like creation time, last retrieved time, etc.

-3. **Secure Memory**:
-   - Temporarily holds sensitive data during operations
-   - Auto-clears after configurable timeout (default: 60 seconds)
+  - Stored in the `seeds` table
+  - Contains encrypted seed data and metadata
+  - Links to users via foreign key
-   - Uses thread-safe operations for concurrent access
+  - Uses AES-GCM for encryption

+### Security Considerations

+- Database file permissions are restricted
+- All sensitive data is encrypted at rest
+- Foreign key constraints ensure data integrity
+- Automatic cleanup of expired/revoked data
+- Regular database backups recommended

 ## Deployment Model